pawsaw/subscription-manager/README.md

 As you can see here, the _ChatService_ may be a singleton (not mandatory), where **several (!) clients may want to register** to receive messages.

-If a client is no longer interested in receiving the messages, he wants to **unsubscribe**.
+If a client is no longer interested in receiving the messages, he wants to **free** the Subscription.

 Maybe you want to offer another method in the ChatService to get information about new ChatUsers, as the following example shows: